aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 # Module `0x1::staking_contract`

-Allow stakers and operators to enter a staking contract with reward sharing.
-The main accounting logic in a staking contract consists of 2 parts:
-1. Tracks how much commission needs to be paid out to the operator.
-This is tracked with an increasing principal amount that's updated every time the operator requests commission, the staker withdraws funds, or the staker switches operators.
-2. Distributions of funds to operators (commissions) and stakers (stake withdrawals) use the shares model provided by the pool_u64 to track shares that increase in price as the stake pool accumulates rewards.
+Allow stakers and operators to enter a staking contract with reward sharing.<br/> The main accounting logic in a staking contract consists of 2 parts:<br/> 1.
+Tracks how much commission needs to be paid out to the operator.
+This is tracked with an increasing principal<br/> amount that&apos;s updated every time the operator requests commission, the staker withdraws funds, or the staker<br/> switches operators.<br/> 2.
+Distributions of funds to operators (commissions) and stakers (stake withdrawals) use the shares model provided<br/> by the pool_u64 to track shares that increase in price as the stake pool accumulates rewards.<br/><br/> Example flow:<br/> 1.
+A staker creates a staking contract with an operator by calling create_staking_contract() with 100 coins of<br/> initial stake and commission &#61; 10%.

-Example flow:
-1. A staker creates a staking contract with an operator by calling create_staking_contract() with 100 coins of initial stake and commission = 10%.
 This means the operator will receive 10% of any accumulated rewards.
-A new stake pool will be created and hosted in a separate account that's controlled by the staking contract.
-2. The operator sets up a validator node and, once ready, joins the validator set by calling stake::join_validator_set
-3. After some time, the stake pool gains rewards and now has 150 coins.
-4. Operator can now call request_commission.
-10% of (150 - 100) = 5 coins will be unlocked from the stake pool.
-The
-staker's principal is now updated from 100 to 145 (150 coins - 5 coins of commission).
-The pending distribution pool has 5 coins total and the operator owns all 5 shares of it.
-5. Some more time has passed.
+A new stake<br/> pool will be created and hosted in a separate account that&apos;s controlled by the staking contract.<br/> 2.
+The operator sets up a validator node and, once ready, joins the validator set by calling stake::join_validator_set<br/> 3.
+After some time, the stake pool gains rewards and now has 150 coins.<br/> 4.
+Operator can now call request_commission.
+10% of (150 &#45; 100) &#61; 5 coins will be unlocked from the stake pool.
+The<br/> staker&apos;s principal is now updated from 100 to 145 (150 coins &#45; 5 coins of commission).
+The pending distribution pool<br/> has 5 coins total and the operator owns all 5 shares of it.<br/> 5.
+Some more time has passed.
 The pool now has 50 more coins in rewards and a total balance of 195.
-The operator calls request_commission again.
-Since the previous 5 coins have now become withdrawable, it'll be deposited into the operator's account first.
-Their new commission will be 10% of (195 coins - 145 principal) = 5 coins.
-Principal is updated to be 190 (195 - 5).
-Pending distribution pool has 5 coins and operator owns all 5 shares.
-6. Staker calls unlock_stake to unlock 50 coins of stake, which gets added to the pending distribution pool.
-Based on shares math, staker will be owning 50 shares and operator still owns 5 shares of the 55-coin pending distribution pool.
-7. Some time passes and the 55 coins become fully withdrawable from the stake pool.
-Due to accumulated rewards, the 55 coins become 70 coins.
+The operator<br/> calls request_commission again.
+Since the previous 5 coins have now become withdrawable, it&apos;ll be deposited into the<br/> operator&apos;s account first.
+Their new commission will be 10% of (195 coins &#45; 145 principal) &#61; 5 coins.
+Principal is<br/> updated to be 190 (195 &#45; 5).
+Pending distribution pool has 5 coins and operator owns all 5 shares.<br/> 6.
+Staker calls unlock_stake to unlock 50 coins of stake, which gets added to the pending distribution pool.
+Based<br/> on shares math, staker will be owning 50 shares and operator still owns 5 shares of the 55&#45;coin pending distribution<br/> pool.<br/> 7.
+Some time passes and the 55 coins become fully withdrawable from the stake pool.
+Due to accumulated rewards, the<br/> 55 coins become 70 coins.
 Calling distribute() distributes 6 coins to the operator and 64 coins to the validator.

 -  [Struct `StakingGroupContainer`](#0x1_staking_contract_StakingGroupContainer)